BIOL 118 Environmental Problems and Midwest Ecosystems with Lab (4)

 BIOL 345 Limnology with Lab (4)

-Prerequisite: BIOL 229 or instructor’s permission.
+Prerequisite: BIOL 130.
 A comparative study of inland waters, including streams, ponds, lakes and wetlands.
 Examines the geology, biology, chemistry, physics and management of aquatic systems.
 Laboratory and field work, including a weekend field trip, will introduce students to the techniques of sampling and analysis.
-Includes one three-hour lab per week.
+One three-hour lab per week.
+Additional lab fee applies.
+See College Costs section of the current catalog.

 BIOL 350 Conservation Biology and Ecology of Iowa (4)